Sanat0x01/Sanat_MaRS/README.md

 **Fourth Medium Dose Program**

 - I  built this program to clean up messy sensor data from a file called log.txt.
 First, I set up a median filter—a common technique for smoothing out noise.
 The filter works by taking small chunks of data (3 values at a time), sorting them, and picking the middle value to remove extreme spikes.
 I used bubble sort because it’s simple and works fine for small groups of numbers.
 The program reads the raw sensor values, applies the filter, and then prints the cleaned-up results.
 This helps make the data more reliable by removing random jumps while keeping the real trends intact—just like how noise-canceling headphones block out static but keep the music clear.

+  **Fifth Medium Dose Program**

+  -To solve this problem, I started by asking the user to input the roll, pitch, and yaw angles in degrees, since these represent rotations around the X, Y, and Z axes respectively.
+Since trigonometric functions in C work with radians, I created a toRadians function to convert the input values.
+After that, I calculated the cosine and sine values of half-angles for each of the three rotations—this is a standard part of converting Euler angles to a quaternion.
+Once I had all the trigonometric components, I used the quaternion formula to compute the values of w, x, y, and z.
+Finally, I printed out the quaternion values with 6 decimal precision to show the result in the Martian rotation system.
+This approach ensures that 3D orientation is accurately represented using quaternions instead of Euler angles, which can sometimes cause gimbal lock.

+  **First Hard Dose Program**

+  -To solve this problem, I began by prompting the user to input the filename that contains the obstacle data.
+I then opened the file and used fscanf to read each obstacle’s directional distances—north, east, south, and west—storing them in a 2D array.
+While reading the file, I simultaneously tracked the maximum distance to determine the appropriate arena size, which I calculated as 2 * max + 1 to account for movement in all directions from a central point.
+After initializing the entire arena with safe positions marked as 1, I determined the center and used the obstacle data to calculate each obstacle’s position relative to that center.
+I marked those positions in the arena as 0 to indicate obstacles.
+Finally, I printed the entire arena grid, using X for obstacles and . for safe zones, so the user could clearly visualize the layout.

+  **Third Hard Dose Program**

+  -To design the behaviour tree for the robot, I started by identifying the two main priorities: battery status and navigation.
+I used a Selector node at the root, since the robot should choose the first successful branch it can execute.
+For the first branch, I created a Battery Check Selector which allows the robot to react based on how critical the battery level is.
+If the battery is below 20%, the robot must immediately return to base.
+If it's low but not critical (between 20% and 50%), I decided it should conserve power by turning off non-essential systems like cameras.
+Otherwise, if the battery is above 50%, it proceeds with normal operation.
+Once battery safety is ensured, the second branch handles Navigation using a Sequence node, because each step must be performed in order.
+The robot attempts to move forward, and if it detects an obstacle, it checks the size.
+If it’s small, it just slightly changes direction and continues.
+But if it’s a large obstacle, it either stops or chooses an alternate route.

 ---